kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ### Known Issues

-* When **printing** in jQuery mode, all sections are opened before printing (if the user had closed any), whereas in ServiceWorker mode, closed sections are not opened before printing, if they were closed.
+* **Printing**: In jQuery mode, all sections are opened before printing (if the user had closed any), whereas in ServiceWorker mode, closed sections are not opened before printing, if they were closed.
+UWP, Firefox and Safari have difficulties printing articles from Zimit archives.
+In Safari, make sure all images are loaded (scroll to bottom) before attempting to print.
 * On the **XP build** with some recent ZIMs __there is a CSS error in rendering image-heavy landing pages__, due to the age of the Chromium build included in the runtime package.
 However, you can access all articles by __pressing a space in the search box__.
 * In the **Electron and NWJS** apps, if you download an archive from within the app (from Configuration), you will be able to pick a download directory, and the download will start, but then there will be no further indication that a download is in progress.
 You will need to check the chosen download directory to see if the download has completed.
 * The **NWJS app** for Windows 7/8/10/11 will occasionally crash and exit when running in ServiceWorker mode.
 For now, it is recommended to use this app only in JQuery mode until this issue is resolved.